Mangal Shobhajatra: History

+Celebrations

 Every year, thousands of people take part in the procession that features gigantic replicas of birds, fish, animals, folk tale and other motifs.
 The rally symbolizes unity, peace, and the driving away of evil to allow progress of country and humanity.
-It is considered as an expression of the secular identity of the Bangali people, uniting the country irrespective of class, age, religious faith, or gender.
+It is considered as an expression of the secular identity of all the Bangladeshi people, uniting the country irrespective of class, age, religious faith, ethnicity or gender.

+2025 Ananda Shobhajatra included many motifs related to the July Revolution, among them most important was the "Face of Fascism", a large demonic motif of the face of ousted Prime Minister Sheikh Hasina.
+Also, a motif of a slice of watermelon was included keeping solidarity with Palestine symbol.
+The Shobhajatra was led by 18-decorated police horse reflecting the Sultanate and the Mughal heritage.
+Apart from Bengalis, 28 ethnic groups of Bangladesh also joined the 2025 Shobhajatra for first time.

 UNESCO recognition

 In 2014 the Bangla Academy compiled a nomination file that was approved by the Ministry of Cultural Affairs of Bangladesh and submitted to UNESCO.
 On 30 November 2016 the Mangal Shobhajatra festival was selected as an intangible cultural heritage by the Inter-governmental Committee on Safeguarding Intangible Cultural Heritage of UNESCO at its 11th session, which was held in Addis Ababa, Ethiopia.

+Controversy

+In April 2023, Supreme Court lawyer Mahmudul Hasan sent a legal notice to the government arguing that the word mangal has connections to Hinduism as the word has Sanskrit roots.
+He also argued that the event's motifs offended Muslim religious sentiments, citing a part of the Bangladesh Penal Code that criminalize deliberate insult of the religious beliefs of the citizens.
+Following this notice, then Awami League government withdrew the mandatory Shobhajatra celebration for universities.

+Outside Bangladesh

-Celebrations in India
+India

 In 2017, following the footsteps of Bangladesh, the festive Mangal Shobhajatra was brought out in West Bengal.